Skip to content

 In each instance, consumers perceived that the company’s values did not align with their own.
 So, they reduced or entirely stopped purchasing those goods and services.
 Some of these were as a result of coordinated boycotts, while others were less well organized.
 Regardless of their beginnings, companies’ bottom lines suffered when faced with consumers’ wrath.

-And the impact of a poor public reputation can have wide-ranging impacts on a company’s financials.
-These can include the need for higher wages to attract and retain quality employees, along with increased costs for risk management, insurance, and legal fees.
+A poor public reputation has significant negative impact on a company’s financials.
+These include the need for higher wages to attract and retain quality employees, along with increased costs for risk management, insurance, and legal fees.
 And of course, when the public’s opinion of a company falls, so will its stock price.

 Keeping up the pressure

-Despite being vulnerable to external pressures, it can be difficult to sustain this pressure without some way to coordinate and continue driving the effort.
+It is typically difficult to sustain public pressure on a corporation without some way to coordinate and continue driving the effort.
 Online petitions are a way to amplify public opinion, inform the media about a potential story, and build a list of interested individuals.
 But people’s attention can be fleeting.

 For example, many organizations that work to limit climate change and human rights abuses have garnered massive support through online petitions.
-Unfortunately, their actual impact has been limited because the short-tern nature of makes it difficult to exert meaningful long-term pressure.
+Unfortunately, their actual impact on these issues has been limited because the short-tern nature of a petition of makes it difficult to exert meaningful long-term pressure.
 This allows corporations to easily ignore mere e-signatures.

 How Advance ESG is different